MX Book of New Sherlock Holmes Stories

 Sherlock Holmes Society of London

-Publishers Weekly has given the last ten volumes great reviews:
+Publishers Weekly has given the last twelve volumes great reviews:

 "More than 300 pastiches later, this MX series shows no sign of running out of steam."
 Volume XIV review